Amin-Mashayekhan/skip-select-page/README.md

   - Smooth animations for active and completed steps

-  - Improved mobile spacing and touch targets
+  - Improved spacing in mobile devices and touch targets

 #### 📸 Skip Visualization System
 - Created an interactive guide lightbox featuring: